Make a GParted Live USB Bootable Flash Drive

 GParted on USB Flash Drive

-GParted on USB
+GParted Live USB

 • Distribution Website: Project Home Page